-Founded in 2000 BC, Mantova was once an Etrusan village and is now the capital of Lombardy and a city with over 100,000 inhabitants.
-Surrounded on three sides by man-made lakes created in the 12th century, the world famous city also known as Mantua attracts visitors interested in seeing its art, architecture and history.
+Founded in 2000 BC, Mantova was once an Etruscan village and is now capital of the province with the same name.
+It is a relatively large town of 100,000 in the region of Lombardia.
+Surrounded on three sides by man-made lakes created in the 12th century, this world-famous city, known in English as Mantua, attracts visitors interested in art, architecture and history.

 Visitors interested in getting to Mantova will be pleased to find that the city is easily accessible.
 There are trains from nearby cities like Cremona, Modena, and Verona as well as Firenze and Bologna.
 There is also an extensive bus network, both state and private, that connects the city to various other points in the region.

 The fact that Mantova, spread over an area of 64 sq km, is not a very large city makes it ideal for tourists.
-The main monuments and sightseeing attractions are located in the center of the city so it is quite easy to visit them all on foot.
+The main monuments and sightseeing attractions are located in the center, so it is quite easy to visit them all on foot.
 Visitors can also use the local public buses or bicycles to get around.

 Mantova attracts many tourists eager to see its beautiful architecture and various villas and palaces.
-The best accomodation can be found nearest the train station and visitors to the city have many options including hotels and Bed and Breakfasts in all price ranges.
+The best accomodation can be found near the train station and visitors to the city have many options including hotels and Bed and Breakfasts, in all price ranges.
 Take note that finding low rates during peak season is difficult.
-Some of the best known hotels in the city are the Rechigi Hotel, ABC Comfort Hotel, Alberghi Hotel Mantegna, Hotel Meuble, Hotel Broletto, Hotel Dante Residence and Albergo Bianci Stazione.
+Some of the best known hotels in the city are the Rechigi Hotel, ABC Comfort Hotel, Hotel Mantegna, Hotel Broletto, Hotel Dante Residence and Albergo Bianchi Stazione.

 In Mantova there are plenty of good restaurants and pizzerias to choose from.
 Those who prefer to sample traditional dishes and regional delicacies should try the osterias and trattorias in the city, which serve simple wholesome dishes at low prices.
-There are also many good cafes and pubs in the city that offer a selection of good quality local wines.
-Some of the best restaurants in the city are Ristorante Aquila Nigra, Osteria della Fragoleta, Ristorante Griffon Bianco, Trattoria Alla Nuova Marasca, Ristorante Occhina Bianca, Trattoria Due Cavallini and Trattoria Leoncino Rosso.
+There are also many good cafés and pubs that offer a selection of good quality local wines.
+Some of the best restaurants are Ristorante Aquila Nigra, Osteria della Fragoleta, Ristorante Griffon Bianco, Trattoria Alla Nuova Marasca, Trattoria L' Ochina Bianca, Trattoria Due Cavallini and Trattoria Leoncino Rosso.

 Mantova has a few good shopping streets that are lined with stores selling clothes, bags, jewelry, and footwear.
-In the older section of the city there are many small traditional shops selling locally made artifacts, handicrafts and souvenirs.
-The food shops offer a good variety of cheeses and olive oil and there are also stores selling local wines.
+In the older section of town, there are many small traditional shops selling locally made artifacts, handicrafts and souvenirs.
+Food shops offer a good variety of cheeses and olive oil and there are also stores selling local wines.

 The ancient city of Mantova is now a bustling capital full of ancient buildings, art, and culture, just waiting to be enjoyed by visitors.